At least 7 dead, 8 injured as five-storey building collapses in Karachi’s Lyari

 “This is an unfortunate incident; concerned authorities should submit an immediate report,” CM Murad was quoted as saying in a statement by his spokesperson Abdul Rashid Channa.

-CM Murad also sought details of dilapidated buildings in Karachi from the Sindh Building Control Authority (SBCA).
+CM Murad also sought details of dilapidated buildings in Karachi from the SBCA.

 “Dangerous buildings should be identified immediately and practical steps should be taken to protect citizens,” CM Murad said.
 “Negligence will not be tolerated; protection of human lives is the top priority.”